tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 # Multiple Components

 In this part of the tutorial, we will demonstrate functionality involving multiple components.
-We will do this by creating an Assembly, demonstrating how to deploy start the Assembly and an HCD in a container, and having them communicate with each other.
+We will do this by creating an Assembly, demonstrating how to deploy the Assembly and an HCD in a container, and having them communicate with each other.

 ## Creating an Assembly

-Similar to the HCD in the previous page, to create an assembly, the component developer needs to implement the `ComponentHandlers`.
+Similar to the HCD in the previous page, to create an Assembly, the component developer needs to implement the `ComponentHandlers` for the Assembly.
 More details about implementing ComponentHandlers can be found @ref:[here](./create-component.md#handlers).

 #### *Tutorial: Developing an Assembly*